MediaRon/wp-presenter-pro/readme.txt

 Feel free to ask a question and it will be answered here.

+== Changelog ==

+= 2.0.7 =
+* Released 2020-01-04
+* Adding filter for others to add blocks programmatically.
+* Adding admin option to show all blocks when editing a slide.
+* New slide option for disabling the centered view.
+* Added a taxonomy so you can display an archive of your presentations.

 = 2.0.5 =
 * Released 2020-01-03
 * Added toggle option to turn link previews off.